Remote Control Drones – What are they and Why you Want One

 Even though FPV race can be followed on the laptop or handy LCD screen’s, it is reasonable to obtain your own VR goggles - to avoid the problems with an external light on the LCD (they are all useless in sunny daylight).

-VR goggles are roughly divided into two types:
+FPV goggles are roughly divided into two types:

 The first and more expensive are those with tracker or gyro that registers movements of the head from side to side and up or down.

 For them, it’s necessary to have the appropriate station (that is often said in the modeling approach jargon) that accepts external input (usually via DIN, Futab, JR or other connectors, recently even USB) on which the goggles are connected.